Sikh art: Sikh Empire and other states

-By this time, the 19th century miniature painters tended to produce fascimiles of the paintings of earlier artists to sell based upon their likeness to the earlier works, with original works being less-common than before, thus originality started to decline.
+By this time, the 19th century miniature painters tended to produce facsimiles of the paintings of earlier artists to sell based upon their likeness to the earlier works, with original works being less-common than before, thus originality started to decline.

 Colonial period

 After the British annexed the Punjab and adjacent regions in the aftermath of the Second Anglo-Sikh war, traditional Indian artistic methods saw a period of decline, being replaced gradually by European methods.
 This is attributed to the British taking control over the local administration, economy, and supply chains, with the locally manufactured products and traditional handicrafts not being able to compete with the imported English goods.
 This led to local artists procuring abandoning local supplies for imported ones, such as English paper, with these imported products being of diverse qualities that were cheap and easily available but not always durable and sympathetic.
 Furthermore, local artists shifted to meet the demands and tastes of Europeans, rather than local Indian patrons.
 Many local Indian patrons themselves were shifting to a more European-like taste and affinity for art, as they became attracted by Western imagery and styles.
 This led to a Europeanization of local Punjabi art after the annexation by the British.
 The unique Sikh style of artwork that had been developed and cultivated under Sikh-rule continued until the 1860s.
+During the 1880s, Diwan Buta Singh of Lahore and Partap Singh of Amritsar and distributed images of Maharaja Duleep Singh in the Punjab.